websemantics/pyrocms-theme/README.md

 ## Resources

 - [Auto Pyro](https://github.com/websemantics/auto-pyro), PyroCMS deploy tool for faster development experience.
-- [Template Template](https://github.com/pyrocms-templates/template-template), Default Pyro Builder template for building Pyro Builder templates.
+- [Template Template](https://github.com/pyrocms-templates/template-template), Default Builder extension template for building Builder extension templates.
-- [Registry](https://github.com/pyrocms-templates), List of all Pyro Builder available template.
+- [Registry](https://github.com/pyrocms-templates), List of all Builder extension available template.
 - [Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), Curated list of PyroCMS addons and resources.
 - [PyroCMS Cheatsheet](http://websemantics.github.io/pyrocms-cheatsheet), List of commands and features for PyroCMS 3.
 - [PyroCMS](https://github.com/pyrocms/pyrocms), MVC PHP Content Management System built to be easy to use, theme and develop with.
 It is used by individuals and organizations of all sizes around the world.